Doctor X (film): Preservation

 By the late 1950s, when the black-and-white version of the film was included in a package of older films syndicated to television, the Technicolor version was thought to be lost.
 No print could be found, and Technicolor had discarded most of its two-color negatives on December 28, 1948.

 After the death of Jack L. Warner on September 9, 1978, a print was discovered in his personal collection.
 It was copied to safety film for preservation, distribution to revival theaters and transfer to video.
 The original nitrate film print was donated to the UCLA Film & Television Archive, which on very rare occasions has allowed it to be screened publicly at properly equipped and licensed facilities.
 A far superior digital restoration was conducted by the archive in 2020 and debuted on Blu-ray disc in April 2021.

 In popular culture

 In the stage musical The Rocky Horror Show and its film adaptation, the opening song, "Science Fiction/Double Feature", references many classic sci-fi/horror films.
 Among these references is the line "Doctor X will build a creature", despite the fact that Doctor X does not build a creature in the original film.

 In homage to the film, the progressive metal band Queensrÿche featured a character named Doctor X (known as Dr. X in the lyrics) as the main antagonist of the band's 1988 concept album Operation: Mindcrime.

-A line of dialogue early in the film was sampled on the album Dr. Octagonecologyst by the rapper Kool Keith.
+A line of dialogue early in the film was sampled on the album Dr. Octagonecologyst by rapper Kool Keith and producer Dan the Automator.